Table of places

 The list can be sorted on multiple columns, by clicking on the header of the column and maintaining Ctrl pressed.

 The columns can be moved with the mouse by dragging the header.

 A filter bar above the table can be used to filter the list for the places you are interested in.

-- The Filter by drop-down menu: selects the jurisdiction column to filter.
-The list differs for each Gedcom file since the list of jurisdictions is read from the Gedcom file itself.
+- The Filter by drop-down menu: selects the jurisdiction column on which to filter.
+The list differs for each Genealogy since the list of jurisdictions is read from the Gedcom header file itself.
 The choice "*" filters on all columns at the same time.